ERNIE-ViLG 2.0: Improving Text-to-Image Diffusion Model with Knowledge-Enhanced Mixture-of-Denoising-Experts: Detailed Human Evaluation

 \subsection{The Construction of ViLG-300}

-While constructing ViLG-300, we remove language-related text prompts in DrawBench~\citep{DBLP:journals/corr/abs-2205-11487} since these are not comparable inputs for models in different languages.
+To construct ViLG-300, we first remove the language-related prompts in DrawBench~\cite{DBLP:journals/corr/abs-2205-11487} (\verb|text| \verb|rendering|, \verb|rare| \verb|words|, \verb|misspelled| prompts) and \verb|MS|-\verb|COCO| prompts in ERNIE-ViLG~\cite{DBLP:journals/corr/abs-2112-15283}, leaving 162 and 398 prompts, respectively, then randomly sampled 150 prompts from these two parts, manually translated and proofread these prompts to achieve the final parallel Chinese and English set.
+Specifically, we remove language-related text prompts in DrawBench since these are not comparable inputs for models in different languages.
 For text rendering in Chinese, we also have discussed in detail in Section~\ref{sec:risk}.
-We also remove the MS-COCO category in ERNIE-ViLG~\citep{DBLP:journals/corr/abs-2112-15283}, because MS-COCO has been used in the automatic evaluation, and the prompts are relatively simple for current text-to-image models, especially when evaluating the models' ability to understand complex scene.
+We also remove the MS-COCO category in ERNIE-ViLG, because MS-COCO has been used in the automatic evaluation, and the prompts are relatively simple for current text-to-image models, especially when evaluating the models' ability to understand complex scene.
 Note that there are two similar categories (i.e., \verb|Conflicting| and \verb|Counterfactual|) in DrawBench and ERNIE-ViLG that we do not align and merge.
 The reason is that the \verb|Conflicting| category focuses on the impossible combination of things, while \verb|Counterfactual| contains many prompts with negative descriptions, both of which are now difficult problems.